-Furthermore, the participation exemption should also apply if the taxpayer is a top holding company of the group, serves as an intermediate holding company or if the activities of the subsidiaries are in line with the activities of the group.
+Furthermore, the participation exemption should also apply if the taxpayer is a top holding company of the group, if it serves as an intermediate holding company or if the activities of the subsidiaries are in line with the activities of the group.

-If the subsidiary qualifies as a portfolio investment, the participation exemption will nevertheless apply if the subsidiary is considered a 'qualifying portfolio investment'.
+If the subsidiary qualifies as a portfolio investment, the participation exemption will nevertheless apply if the subsidiary is considered a qualifying portfolio investment.
 This will be the case if one or both of the following criteria are satisfied:

 - less than 50 per cent of the subsidiary's directly and indirectly held assets comprise low-tax, free portfolio assets (asset test).

 For the purpose of the asset test, real estate assets are deemed to be non-portfolio assets.
 Shareholdings of more than 5 per cent in the nominal paid-up capital of foreign real estate companies should, therefore, qualify for the participation exemption.